Ostracoda sp. (unidentified)

 • May 3, 2026: No seed shrimp observed in Freshwater Lake or Lakeshore during multiple day and night checks.
 Not confirmed as complete loss at this point, but no longer visibly present.

 • May 21, 2026: Outcome note (primary subject: Mesostoma Flatworm) documents that seed shrimp from the wetland introductions "persisted somewhat longer, remaining visible for roughly a week," with numbers declining from hundreds to a few dozen by the following day and eventually to a handful before disappearing.
-None of the introduced populations established.
-Best interpretation: consumed by crayfish and shrimp.
+Population recorded as Extirpated based on absence through this point.
+Best interpretation at the time: consumed by crayfish and shrimp.

 Confirmed: